Kinds: Endowed

 Mission

-The Foundation for Dubuque Public Schools supports student achievement by promoting investment in the Dubuque Public Schools.
+The Foundation for Dubuque Public Schools (formerly the Dubuque Community School District Foundation) promotes the importance of public education by increasing community investment for the enhancement of student achievement in the Dubuque Public Schools.

 Daniel J. Miller Scholarship